 One bowl and no butter or oil!
 Boom!
 Somewhat healthy pumpkin oatmeal cookies, besides the copious amounts of sugar I added.
 Yeah, yeah, yeah…whatever.
 But you could totally swap out half of the sugar with a sugar substitute if you wanted to make these healthier.
 This is a super easy, one bowl, no chilling required recipe.
 I didn’t bring my egg or pumpkin to room temperature either and it all worked out just fine.

 Did you know that you can substitute oil and eggs in recipes with pumpkin puree?
 So with 2-1/2 large cans of pumpkin puree left (thanks Costco), you can bet I am doing a little kitchen experimenting over here.
 I do like my “healthy-ish” recipes.
 Pumpkin is good for you.
 Oats are good for you.
 This recipe has whole wheat flour in it.
 Just don’t think about everything else.
 So “healthy-ish” pumpkin oatmeal cookies are what I created and they were goooooood.
-Not overly pumpkin-y, but you could still taste the pumpkin.
+Not overly pumpkin-y….just the right amount 🙂

-I like a more subtle, balanced pumpkin flavor and I think I achieved it here!
-And no butter or oil?
+No butter or oil?
 Nope…didn’t miss it.
 I use a little gem called butter emulsion (or butter extract) in this cookie recipe.
 It gives a butter flavoring in the same sense that you would use vanilla extract.
 I have ordered mine off of Amazon, but they also sell it at Hobby Lobby, Michael’s and my favorite independent bake supply shop here in town.
 It’s fairly cheap and lasts awhile.
-I tend to use it in my baking because I typically don’t like to use the normal amounts of butter most recipes call for.
-Sometimes I feel like the butter can overtake a recipe and then you aren’t tasting the goodness of what the cookie should be about!

 Pumpkin Oatmeal CookiesPrint Recipe